Lip Enhancement with Fillers

 - Improving 'lipstick lines'

-Lip enhancement with Restylane takes about 30 minutes.
+Lip enhancement takes about 30 minutes.
 It involves multiple tiny injections with a very small needle and the treatment is somewhat uncomfortable or sore.
 If you are having lip enhancement, I recommend local anaesthetic injections are used to numb the lips, as this is a very sensitive area (these are similar to the injections you might have at the dentist).
 After lip enhancement the lips swell quite a lot, and this sometimes alarms patients; this usually mostly settles within 12 hours or so.

 There are other techniques for lip enhancement, including permanent fillers and Coleman fat transfer.
 I do not use permanent fillers as lips treated with these often feel lumpy.
 Lumpiness after permanent filler injections is a difficult problem to put right, and may require surgical removal.
 Coleman fat transfer is the best long-term technique of lip enhancement.
 It involves taking some fat from another part of the body (usually lower abdomen), and injecting it into the lips.
 I offer Coleman fat transfer for lip enhancement; this treatment is done in the operating theatre, usually with local anaesthetic.